munificent/craftinginterpreters/book/a-map-of-the-territory.md

 syntax tree.
 No other translation occurred, either internally or in any user-visible form.
 So this was definitely an *interpreter* for Ruby.

 But what of CPython?
-When you run your Python program using it, it is parsed and converted to an internal bytecode format, which is then executed inside the VM.
+When you run your Python program using it, the code is parsed and converted to an internal bytecode format, which is then executed inside the VM.
 From the user's perspective, this is clearly an interpreter -- they run their program from source.
 But if you look under CPython's scaly skin, you'll see that there is clearly some compiling going on.

 The answer is that it is <span name="go">both</span>.
 CPython *is* an interpreter, and it *has* a compiler.
 In practice, most scripting languages work